schwallergroup/fsscore/README.rst

     conda activate FSscore
     pip install -e .

-This method was tested and developed on CUDA-enabled GPUs (linux OS).
+This method was developed on CUDA-enabled GPUs (linux OS) and furhter tested on macOS.

 .. _pyscaffold-notes: